martinabeleda/tensorflow-service/README.md

 solution that serves the model in our production pipeline.

 Please note that the incoming requests are images of different shapes.
 Your server should return a prediction result with an indicative score that shows how uncertain/certain the model is.
+Note that this is different from the raw score returned by the model - we would like to know whether the model views the raw score it has returned as being reliable or not.
+There are a few ways you could do this, each with different impacts on the performance of the system you are building.

 Factors to consider might include,